micropython/micropython/docs/esp8266/general.rst

 Multitude of boards
 -------------------

-There are a multitude of modules and boards from different sources which carry the ESP8266 chip.
+There is a multitude of modules and boards from different sources which carry the ESP8266 chip.
 MicroPython tries to provide a generic port which would run on as many boards/modules as possible, but there may be limitations.
 Adafruit Feather HUZZAH board is taken as a reference board for the port (for example, testing is performed on it).
-If you have another board, please make sure you have datasheet, schematics and other reference materials for your board handy to look up various aspects of your board functioning.
+If you have another board, please make sure you have a datasheet, schematics and other reference materials for your board handy to look up various aspects of your board functioning.

-To make a generic ESP8266 port and support as many boards as possible, following design and implementation decision were made:
+To make a generic ESP8266 port and support as many boards as possible, the following design and implementation decision were made:

 * GPIO pin numbering is based on ESP8266 chip numbering, not some "logical" numbering of a particular board.
 Please have the manual/pin diagram of your board